 In certain circumstances you have the right to request a copy of your personal information from us or to have that information passed to an organisation of your choice in a format that can be easily re-used.

-Right to stop or limit our processing of your data
+To stop or limit our processing of your information

-You have the right to object to us processing your personal information if we’re not entitled to use it any more, to have your information deleted if we are keeping it too long or have its processing restricted in certain circumstances.
+You have the right to object to us processing your personal information if we are not entitled to use it anymore, to have your information deleted if we are keeping it too long or have its processing restricted in certain circumstances.

-Where we rely on our legitimate interests, as set out under 'How we use your personal information', you may object to us using it for these purposes.
-If we agree that your objection is justified in accordance with your rights under data protection laws, we’ll permanently stop using your data for those purposes.
-Otherwise we’ll provide you with our justification as to why we need to continue using your data.
+Where we rely on our legitimate interests, as set out under 'How we use your information', you may object to us using it for these purposes.
+If we agree that your objection is justified in accordance with your rights under data protection laws, we will permanently stop using your information for those purposes.
+Otherwise, we will provide you with our justification as to why we need to continue using your information.

 You can ask us to restrict the use of your personal information if: